 Nine Common Mistakes When Choosing a House

 When choosing a house, you need to make sure that it meets proper requirements.
-You won’t know about the details of a prospective house, if you don’t properly check it.
+So if you have chosen to build a new home instead of a home renovation, you won’t know about the details of a prospective house, if you don’t properly check it.
 There are various mistakes that cause you to end up buying the wrong house:

 1. You don’t talk with the actual homeowner: Real estate agents are the first people who you encounter, but they don’t always know everything about the house.
 It’s better to talk with the homeowner as well, to ask more detailed questions about fixtures, tiles and piping behind the wall.
 If you don’t meet the owner, there’s no way you will get a complete picture about the house.